ankitskvmdam/clean-jsdoc-theme/README.md

 ## Contact
 If you like my work, then give me a <a href="https://github.com/ankitskvmdam/clean-jsdoc-theme" data-icon="octicon-star" aria-label="Star ankitskvmdam/clean-jsdoc-theme on GitHub">star</a>.
 This will act as a driving force to add new feature more frequently. <br>
 Mail me at: hello@ankdev.me <br>
-If you find any bug or need any feature in the future build feel free to open an issue at github: https://github.com/ankitskvmdam/clean-jsdoc-theme/issues

 ## License